Gustavo-B-Morales-S/Metacritic-Analysis/README.md

 1. **Data Extraction**: Crawls Metacritic’s browse pages and saves HTML data in MongoDB.
 2. **Parsing and Transformation**: Parses HTML content, extracts fields like ratings, genres, and platforms, then transforms raw data for upload.
-3. **Data Upload to S3**: Saves JSON data to the S3 raw layer, applies cleansing, and stores it in the cleansed layer.
+3. **Data Upload to S3**: Saves JSON data to the S3 raw layer, applies cleansing, and stores it as Parquet in the cleansed layer.

 ### Accessing the Data

-Raw and cleansed JSON files are available in S3, providing an easily accessible format for downstream analysis.
+Raw JSON and cleansed Parquet files are available in S3, providing an easily accessible format for downstream analysis.

 ## Configuration